Thinking of Getting a Home Loan as a Contractor? Here’s How

 You don’t want to think about rejection, but it happens to hundreds of thousands of borrowers – 627,000 in 2015, according to the Federal Reserve.
 Here are three of the most common reasons:

 1. Your debt-to-income ratio (DTI) is too high.
 Your DTI is usually calculated by dividing your regular monthly payments by your monthly gross income.
 Lenders usually want a DTI of no more than 43 percent.

-2. Your credit history isn't good enough.
+2. Your credit history isn’t good enough.
 Maybe you missed some payments when you were first starting up your business, or maybe you recently took out a loan to invest in new equipment.
-Whatever your circumstances, you're in company with 26 percent of rejected applicants.
+Whatever your circumstances, you’re in a company with 26 percent of rejected applicants.

 3. You have too many tax deductions.
 This one is a particular sticking point for independent contractors, who may write off business expenses to save on taxes.
 Unfortunately, this can decrease your taxable income to below an acceptable level.

 Whatever the reason, rejection isn’t the end of the road.
 First of all, if you know why the lender rejected your application, you can work on fixing the problem.
 If your credit score was too low, for example, you can work on bringing it back up by spending a year paying off your debts.

 Try Other Loan Options

 You can also shop around for an alternative loan program or try a different lender.
 See if you qualify for a loan from the Federal Housing Administration (FHA), which accepts lower credit scores, or a Department of Veterans’ Affairs (VA) loan, which doesn’t require a down payment.
 There may be a loan out there that suits your circumstances.